Gakuto Kajiwara

-Biography
+Early life and career

 Kajiwara was born in Osaka Prefecture on 28 November 1994.
 He stated that during elementary school, he loved to watch anime series Dragon Ball, which was re-broadcasting during that time.
 He also stated that it has led him to become absorbed in manga and anime.

 In 2017, he had a leading role and voiced Asta in the popular anime series Black Clover.

 On 8 March 2020, he won the Best New Actor Award at the 14th Seiyu Awards.
 The ceremony was originally scheduled to be held at the Bunka Housou Media Plus Hall before being cancelled due to the COVID-19 pandemic.
 The results were instead announced on the Chou!
 A&G radio program.

 On 31 August 2020, Kajiwara made his musical debut, signing with Avex Pictures.
 His debut single "A Walk" was released on 25 November 2020, and was used as the twelfth ending theme for Black Clover.

+Personal life

+On December 31, 2025, a day before the new year, Kajiwara announced on his official social media that he has married former HKT48 member and fellow voice actor Marina Yamada, they also shared that they had welcomed the birth of their first child.